 The University of Toledo, College of Law, J.D., cum laude, 1986; Order of the Coif

 The University of Toledo, University College, B.S., magna cum laude, 1983

 U.S. District Court for the Northern District of Ohio, 1987

 U.S. District Court, Eastern District of Michigan, 1988

 U.S. District Court of Appeals, Sixth Circuit, 1988

 U.S. Supreme Court, 2010

-Michigan Society of Healthcare Risk Managers, Michigan Government Affairs Committee
+Michigan Society of Healthcare Risk Managers, Co-Chair Governmental Affairs Committee (2017-2020)

 Michigan Defense Trial Counsel

 Lucas County Bar Association, Executive Board and Past President (2011-2012, 2017-2019)